mihsu81/addon-theengsgw/theengsgateway/DOCS.md

 2. Enter `https://github.com/mihsu81/addon-theengsgw` in the box and click on "Add".
 3. You should now see "TheengsGateway HA Add-on" at the bottom list.
 4. Click on "TheengsGateway", then click "Install".
-5. Under the "Configuration" tab, change the settings appropriately (at least MQTT parameters), see [Parameters](#parameters).
+5. Under the "Configuration" tab, change the settings appropriately (now the MQTT connection settings are automatically discovered if you have the Moquitto Broker Add-on running and configured), see [Parameters](#parameters).
 6. Start the Add-on.

 ## Parameters